Welcome to St. Peter & Paul Church, Lufton, near Yeovil. BA22 8SU.

 This is the former church, from an engraving early in the nineteenth century.
-"The church, which is dedicated to St. Peter and St. Paul, is a small low edifice of one aisle with a turret containing two small bells."
-The population is recorded as 24, and up to the present time it was scarcely bigger, but now, in 2017, with the westward expansion of Yeovil, the population is likely to be in the region of 1500.
+The text below the picture reads: "The church, which is dedicated to St. Peter and St. Paul, is a small low edifice of one aisle with a turret containing two small bells."
+The population is recorded as 24, and up to the present time it was scarcely bigger, but now, in 2018, with the westward expansion of Yeovil, and new housing being built, the population is likely to be in the region of 1500.

 If you wish to contact us, then

 More details, pictures of the church, and news and events can be found on our website: